MionKit/mion/packages/router/README.md

      */
     return new RpcError({statusCode, publicMessage, originalError: dbError as Error});
   }
-};
+}; // satisfies Route

 export const alwaysError = (): void => {
-  /*
-   * this will generate a public 500 error with an 'Unknown Error' message.
-   *
-   * Full RpcError containing dbError message and stacktrace will be added
-   * to ctx.request.internalErrors, so it can be logged or managed after */ throw new Error('This error will generate a public 500 error with a generic message');
+  throw new Error('will generate a 500 error with an "Unknown Error" message');
-};
+}; // satisfies Route
 ```

 ## `Routes & Hooks Config`